 Sunny, flat, and centrally located, Mission Dolores represents the heart and soul of San Francisco.
 Attractive to people of all walks of life, the neighborhood is a melting pot, with taquerias and panaderias, pop-up galleries, block-long live/work lofts in former canneries, and chefs determined to make their mark.
-Browse Pacific Union’s selection of Mission Dolores homes for sale.

 The oldest building in San Francisco, Mission Dolores, was founded in 1776, and it still stands at 16th Street and Dolores Street.
 It is open to visitors as well as those attending its services.
 Two blocks away, Dolores Park is a favorite neighborhood hangout.
 On sunny days and warm nights, the gently sloping greens are thronged with people taking in the scene.
 Public transportation is great; numerous Muni light-rail and bus lines crisscross the neighborhoods, and there are two BART stations within walking distance.